mark-xhchen/IE-CNN/README.md

 - choose "save as" to download the correct file, which should be around 80Mb.

 If you are cloning the whole repo, the above issue should not be a problem.

+If any problems, feel free to contact: xinhong.chen@my.cityu.edu.hk